webern-unibas-ch/perspectives-of-digital-musicology-hs2025/weeks/week-10.md

 - Brainstorming
   - What are main doubts when it comes to the use of AI tools?
   - What could be useful scenarios of AI in musicology?
-(Text production/correction, documentation, analysis, reconsctruction, coding tasks, others)
+(Text production/correction, documentation, analysis, reconstruction, coding tasks, others)